mapoupier/chocolatey-gotoopener/README.md

 This multi-user MSI installer is posted [here](https://support.goto.com/meeting?articleID=1195891421).

-This packaed is published [here](https://chocolatey.org/packages/gotoopener).
+This package is published [here](https://chocolatey.org/packages/gotoopener).

 It is recommended to install [GoToMeeting](https://chocolatey.org/packages/gotomeeting), as well.